kdm9/libqcpp/README.md

 License
 -------

-Library code is licensed under the Mozilla Public Licence, version 2.0.
+All libqcpp code is licensed under the Mozilla Public Licence, version 2.0.
-`trimit` and other executables bundled with `libqcpp` are licensed under the GNU General Public License, version 3 or higher.

 Catch.hpp, seqan and libssw are licensed under their respective licenses, see their LICENSE files for more information.